Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Uploading Data {#uploading-data}

-When you get back to WiFi or a mobile network, you can upload your completed questionnaires to Cadasta.
+When you get back to WiFi or a mobile network, you can upload your completed questionnaires to the Cadasta Platform.

 From the main menu, click **Send Data** and then check off all the forms that you want to upload (using the **Toggle All** button to select all questionnaires).
 Then select **Send Selected**.